Interested in getting more involved with your community?

 The term of each appointed member shall be three (3) years or until their successor takes office, except that the respective terms of the two of the members first appointed shall be for one year and two for two years.
 The Oxford Planning Commission meets twice monthly, on the first and third Tuesdays of the month.
 Meetings are held at 7:00 p.m. in the Council Chambers at Oxford Village Hall (22 W. Burdick).

-If you are intersted in serving on the Planning Commission please complete a Board & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for addtional information.
-You may also submit a completed application to email@example.com.
+If you are interested in serving on the Planning Commission please complete a Boards & Commission Application, and submit that form to the Village offices at 22 W. Burdick, Oxford, MI 48371 or contact the Village offices for additional information.
+You may also submit a completed application to firstname.lastname@example.org.

 Zoning Board of Appeals (ZBA)